-You can read further information about the “backstop” in the NFU Briefing on the Withdrawal Agreement here.Return to menu
+Read more about the backstop in the NFU's briefing on the Withdrawal Agreement here.Return to menu Share this link

 Can the UK (or the EU) choose to leave the backstop unilaterally?

-There is a review procedure for the “backstop” built into the Agreement.
+There is a review procedure for the backstop built into the Agreement.
 If either the UK or the EU believe that it is no longer necessary, either party can unilaterally instigate a review.
-The Joint Committee will be obliged to consider the issue and can decide that the Protocol should cease to apply.Return to menu
+The Joint Committee will be obliged to consider the issue and can decide that the Protocol should cease to apply.Return to menu Share this link

 What happens to freedom of movement of people?

-EU citizens, UK citizens and their respective family members who move to the UK or an EU state will be able to acquire permanent residence in the host state if they reside there for a continuous period of 5 years.
+EU citizens, UK citizens and their respective family members who move to the UK or an EU state will be able to acquire permanent residence in the host state if they reside there for a continuous period of five years.
 This includes people who move to a host nation before the end of the transition period.
-Once they reach the 5 year threshold they too will have the right to reside permanently.
+Once they reach the five-year threshold they too will have the right to reside permanently.

 What happens to budget allocation during transition and during the backstop?